How to Grow Paperwhite Narcissus Flowers

 About Growing Paperwhite Narcissus Flowers in Your Flower Garden

 Growing Paperwhite Narcissus plants is a rewarding experience.
-These early spring bloomers are heavily scented, trumpeted flowers, Paperwhite Narcissus flowers is a joy to grow outdoors, or forced into bloom inside of your home.
+These early spring bloomers are heavily scented, trumpeted flowers.
+In warmer parts of the country, they can be planted in the fall to bloom in the winter.
+Paperwhite Narcissus flowers are a joy to grow outdoors.
+But, for most of us, we force time to bloom inside of our homes over the long winter months.
 And, it’s oh so easy to grow, too!

-A native to Europe and Asia, it is now grown around the world.
+Native to Europe and Asia, it is now grown around the world.
 Paperwhites are a small member of the Narcissus family (Daffodils and Jonquils are larger family members).
 What Paperwhites lack in size, they make up for in fragrance and charm.
 For little flowers, they are big in the popularity department.
-These spring blooming flowers are equally popular, grown as an indoor houseplant.
+These spring-blooming flowers are equally popular, grown as an indoor houseplant.
 Growing these plants indoors adds bright, cheery blooms, and a sweet scent, to an otherwise dreary winter’s day.

 Did you know?
 Paperwhite Narcissus flowers were named after the legendary Greek youth Narcissus, who was strikingly handsome.